ibm-cloud-docs/FileStorage/working-with-snapshots.md

    Restoring a volume results in deleting all snapshots that were taken after the snapshot that was used for the restore.
    {: important}

-## Restoring storage volume to a specific point-in-time by using a snapshot from the SLCLI
+## Restoring storage volume to a specific point in time by using a snapshot from the SLCLI
 {: #restorefromsnapshotCLI}
 {: cli}

-You might need to take your storage volume back to a specific point-in-time because of user-error or data corruption.
+You might need to take your storage volume back to a specific point in time because of user-error or data corruption.
 First, unmount your volume.

 For more information about mounting and unmounting storage, see [connecting your new storage](/docs/FileStorage?topic=FileStorage-mountingLinux).
 {: tip}